AndrewGuerrero/ng-caryll/content/effective_cpp.md

 **Things to Remember**

 - *Composition* has meanings completely different from that of `public` inheritance.
-- In the application domain, *composition* means *is-a*.
+- In the application domain, *composition* means *has-a*.
 In the implementation domain, it means *is-implemented-in-terms-of.*

 ### Item 39: Use `private` inheritance judiciously